babyloniaapp/docs/logs.md

 <hr/>

+11.01.23 - The website is down, we got a DNS issue again, for the second time in last 2 month, the matter is reported to the team and will be resolved shortly. <br/>

 07.01.23 – We bought back 2300 $BABY token today and added $40 of liquidity to the Pancakeswap. <br/>

 ---